Whoaa512/starred/README.md

 ## Rust

+- [igor-petruk/scriptisto](https://github.com/igor-petruk/scriptisto) - A language-agnostic "shebang interpreter" that enables you to write scripts in compiled languages.
 - [AccessKit/accesskit](https://github.com/AccessKit/accesskit) - UI accessibility infrastructure across platforms and programming languages
 - [every-day-things/citadel](https://github.com/every-day-things/citadel) - Manage your ebook library without frustrations.
 Calibre compatible.
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions